-A negative interest of €90,757 was applied to the Company's cash accounts in 2018.
-The company's investments are held exclusively in euro cash and short-term bank deposits.
+Investment performance is driven by interest rate fluctuations.
+No interest was applied to the Company's cash accounts in 2020.

+The Company's investments are held exclusively in euro cash and short-term bank deposits.
 As a result, there have been no gains or losses directly recognised in equity and the Company makes no use of securitisations.